ilyalabun/raft_vibe/LOG.md

 Added all the prompts used during the session to the log, showing the natural flow of questions and learning.
 This demonstrates how vibe coding works - starting with a broad goal, then diving deeper into specific concepts as they come up during exploration.

+**Prompt:** "there are bunch of warning when I do `cargo run`. please fix them.
+Warnings are mostly about never read fields" and "no, please don't allow dead code"

+**Fixing Compiler Warnings the Right Way**

+Encountered compiler warnings about unused fields in the Raft implementation.
+Instead of suppressing them with `#[allow(dead_code)]`, implemented proper usage of all fields according to the Raft protocol.
+Added methods to process RPC responses that check and update terms (`process_request_vote_response` and `process_append_entries_response`), implemented `apply_committed_entries` to update `last_applied` when entries are committed, and enhanced the demo to show the complete Raft flow including committing entries and applying them to the state machine.
+The code now compiles without warnings and demonstrates a more complete Raft implementation.

 ---

 ## Notes